 To become a Certified Public Accountant (CPA) in Alaska, specific eligibility requirements must be met beyond those of the national minimums.
 The Alaska State Board of Public Accountancy updates their website to inform people in the world of accounting about these requirements, with links to accounting laws that pertain to Alaska specifically, contact information to relevant people and programs, and downloadable and electronic submittable forms for CPA applicants.

 Unique to Alaska, CPA Exam applicants must have a Bachelor’s Degree, 24 semester hours or equivalent quarter hours in accounting (intermediate accounting can be included).
 They must also have 3 hours each of business law, economics, and college math/computer science.
-To sit for the CPA exam in Alaska, the candidate must not only have 150 credit hours of postsecondary education, but it must include the completion of a B.A. degree, or at least be within 18 semester hours of completing the B.A.
+To sit for the CPA exam in Alaska, the candidate must not only have 150 credit hours of postsecondary education, but it must include the completion of a B.A. degree, or at least be within 18 semester hours of business coursework, completing the B.A.
 The applicant must also have completed two years in public accounting or, three years in private or government accounting.
 After completing the Uniform CPA Exam, the new CPA must also pass the AICPA Professional Ethics Exam for initial licensure.
 No CPA can get licensed in Alaska without passing the ethics exam.

 content source: colleges and universities websites